grafana/loki/docs/sources/setup/install/helm/deployment-guides/aws.md

     }
     ```

-    **Make sure to replace the placeholder with the name of the buckets you created earlier.**
+    **Make sure to replace the placeholders with the names of the buckets you created earlier.**

 1. Create the IAM policy using the AWS CLI: